-Number two is stick to a meal and snack schedule.
+2. Stick to a meal and snack schedule.
 Outside of all of the other benefits of it, not letting your child graze means that they will come to the table hungry.
 Which usually means a longer time period before these behaviors start.

-Third, do your best to model the behaviors you want to see.
+4. Do your best to model the behaviors you want to see.
 Sit down and eat with them so they can see how you act at the table.
 Engage them in conversation, even if they can’t talk back yet.
 This active attention can also help to remove some of the temptation to do bad behaviors so that they get attention from you.

 If we just tell them no or yell at them, they really don’t know what we want them to do instead.
 So even if I don’t mention the specific issue you’re having here, do your best to figure out how to redirect them calmly.
 Even if it’s just by engaging them in conversation.
 Just get their mind off of what they’re doing.

-Toddler Food Throwing
+Toddler Throws Food

-So you can have a small discard plate that you encourage them to place food on when they don’t want it, or just redirect them to put the food back on their plate.
-A simple, matter of fact “Let’s put the carrot on this plate” or “Please don’t throw food.
+So you can have a small bowl or discard plate that you encourage them to place unwanted food on.
+Or just redirect them to put the food back on their plate.
+A simple, matter of fact “Let’s put the carrot on this plate” "Food stays on the plate" or “Please don’t throw food.
 If you don’t want the carrot, you can put it back on your plate” can work.
 Calm here is key though, as you don’t want to make it more of a game.

 How old they are and their understanding will determine how many chances you give them before you end the meal.
 But you really don’t want to be giving endless chances for them to throw food, 1 or 2 chances is fine even for the youngest ones.